Mantle/Mantle/README.md

 invoked and `XYUser`'s properties are merged into its return value using the `-mtl_dictionaryByAddingEntriesFromDictionary:` category method.

-Similarly, JSON keys that don't have a mapping are ignored when deserializing JSON using `+[MTLJSONAdapter modelOfClass:fromJSONDictionary:error:]`:
+JSON keys that don't have a mapping are ignored when deserializing JSON using `+[MTLJSONAdapter modelOfClass:fromJSONDictionary:error:]`:

 ```objc
 NSDictionary *JSONDictionary = @{